 Draw a large feather on a piece of the card stock or print the feather template on the card stock and have your child cut it out.
-Use this as a template and encourage her to trace more feathers on a few more pieces of paper.
+Use this as a template and encourage them to trace more feathers on a few more pieces of card stock.

 Remember to use those super fingers!
 Tracing is a fantastic way to encourage bilateral coordination!

-After she has her stash of turkey feathers traced, it’s time to cut them out!
+After they have her stash of turkey feathers traced, it’s time to cut them out!
 Check out these tips for encouraging scissor skills if you need some help.

 Once the feathers are all cut out, start designing!
 For some finger and hand strengthening, have your child try to rip pieces of tape to desired lengths.

 Sofi used Duct Tape to cover the entire feather and to act as a base for her more colorful and patterned washi tape.
 To do this, she just laid a few strips on top of the feather to cover and then trimmed off the excess tape from the back.
 Then she added strips of her washi tape in different patterns.
 We also used this colorful thin tape to create a real feather effect!

 No two of our feathers looked the same, but because we used the same tape colors and patterns on all of them, they all blended together beautifully and would make a beautiful turkey!

-We thought we might use them as a fun way to make place cards at the Thanksgiving table and even make a few to wrap around a glass hurricane with a candle inside for a beautiful centerpiece.
+We thought we might use them as a fun way to make place cards at the Thanksgiving table or even make a few to wrap around a glass hurricane with a candle inside for a beautiful centerpiece.
 You could even glue them down onto a long piece of butcher paper to make a cool table runner!
 What will you do with yours?